motech/motech/docs/source/get_started/model_data/model_data.rst

 Schema Import/Export
 ####################

 This section explains how to `import`_ and `export`_ MDS Schema.
-It can be done with only few steps using the MDS module UI.
+It can be done with only a few steps using the MDS module UI.

 Schema Import
 #############